olafwrieden/CabsOnline-Taxi-Booking/README.md

 - Destination suburb
 - Pick-up date/time

-We must then generate a unique booking reference number, booking date/time (i.e. the date/time the booking is made) and status with initial value “unassigned” for the request.
+We must then generate a unique booking reference number, booking date/time (i.e. the date/time the booking is made) and status with initial value "unassigned" for the request.
 Then add the request in a MySQL database.

 Once stored, the customer must be presented with the message: